It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

 Green bonds work in the same principle as traditional bonds.
 The significant difference from other bonds: the funds obtained via green bonds need to go to environmental projects.
 Reforestation, restoration of ecosystems, and sustainable agriculture projects can qualify as green bonds.

-Governments and public and private organizations can issue green bonds.
+Governments and public and private organisations can issue green bonds.
 The most common type of green bonds is corporate green bonds.

 However, not all bonds called green are built the same.
-Reputable organizations that offer green bonds, such as the DGB Group, get certified via third-party standards.
+Reputable organisations that offer green bonds, such as the DGB Group, get certified via third-party standards.

 Green Bonds help investors to make money while making our planet a greener and more sustainable.
 Small and large companies and governments are becoming more aware of how economic development affects the environment.
 With a top-down approach like the Paris Agreement, 77 countries and 170 companies have pledged to lower their carbon footprint to zero.